 The internationally trending hashtags #MaybeHeDoesntHitYou and its spanish language version #QuizaNoTePegue on how gendered non-physical abuse manifests in daily life were also authored by her.
 They lent a voice to tens of thousands of women sharing their stories and experiences with abuse across twitter, facebook and instagram.
 This led to her TEDx talk in Mexico on the subject, as well.

-She has been featured in a number of publications such as The New York Times, Latina, Complex, Vibe, Cosmopolitan, Time, BBC, and many more for my sociocultural analysis.
-In my writing, dynamic use of social media, and at speaking events I employ Indigenous style storytelling, no holds barred analysis of abuse culture, colonialism, social power dynamics and critique of media and pop culture.
-I aim to pick apart white supremacist capitalist hetero-patriarchy from an anticolonial AfroLatina perspective.
+She has been featured in a number of publications such as The New York Times, Latina, Complex, The Fader, Vibe, Cosmopolitan, Time, BBC, and many more for her sociocultural analysis and art.
+In her writing, dynamic use of social media, and at speaking events she employs Indigenous style storytelling, no holds barred analysis of abuse culture, colonialism, social power dynamics and critique of media and pop culture.
+She aims to pick apart white supremacist capitalist hetero-patriarchy from an anticolonial AfroLatina perspective.

 With gratitude, She has accepted an Advocacy and Leadership award at Afrolatino Festival 2017, an #AfrolatinasWhoRock award for being an Afrolatina revolutionizing the world around me from aintilatina.com in October 2015, and an ‘¡Ahora! award’ for commitment to organizing and demonstrating the necessity for ethnic studies as a praxis for a better future en la comunidad, from Northwestern University’s Alianza and Latina and Latino Studies Program in May 2016.